Learning From Local Authority Projects

 This funding enabled them to take forward ideas from strategies developed by Local Covenant Partnerships, building on the concepts in ‘Our Community Our Covenant’ publication, and helped to make improvements to how Armed Forces Covenant is delivered locally.

-As part of their work, Local Authorities developed lots of resources to help them deliver the Armed Forces Covenant in their local area.
+As part of their work, Local Authorities developed lots of resources, known as “Learning From Local Authority Projects” to help them deliver the Armed Forces Covenant in their local area.

 These resources and materials are divided in to categories as shown on the slides below.
 Within each category the resources are also grouped for useful places to start, materials or processes that could be adapted or replicated and examples of best practice have also been included.